ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {{RFC4279}}.

 The DTLS handshake {{RFC7250}} requires the client and server to prove that they can use certain keying material.
-In the PSK mode, client and server show that they can use the keying material that is bound to the access token.
-In the RPK mode, the client proves that it can use the RPK bound to the token and the server shows that it can use a certain RPK.
+In the RPK mode, the client proves with the DTLS handshake that it can use the RPK bound to the token and the server shows that it can use a certain RPK.
 The access token must be presented to the resource server.
-In the PSK mode, the psk_identity parameter in the DTLS PSK handshake is used to transfer the access token from the client to the resource server.
-For the RPK mode, the access token needs to be uploaded to the resource server before the handshake is initiated, as described in [Section 5.8.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-14#section-5.8.1).
+For the RPK mode, the access token needs to be uploaded to the resource server before the handshake is initiated, as described in
+[Section 5.8.1 of draft-ietf-ace-oauth-authz](https://tools.ietf.org/html/draft-ietf-ace-oauth-authz-14#section-5.8.1).

+In the PSK mode, client and server show with the DTLS handshake that they can use the keying material that is bound to the access token.
+To transfer the access token from the client to the resource server, the `psk_identity` parameter in the DTLS PSK handshake may be used instead of uploading the token prior to the handshake.

 ## Terminology